Local Information for Visitors

 Here you will find historic information and tickets to performances at Venice’s world-famous opera house.
 La Fenice was reopened in 2004 after a devastating fire, and Save Venice contributed to the rebuilding effort.

-Turismo Venezia
+Venezia Unica

 Churches